RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 > If the Work is rejected for any of the reasons set forth above, the Author may retain fifty percent (50%) of any amounts advanced to the Author pursuant to this contract and shall repay the publisher fifty percent (50%) of any amounts advanced within twelve (12) months.

-Typically after such rejection, the author will be entitled to sell the manuscript to another publisher and may be required to repay the other fifty percent (50%) of the monies advanced by publisher one.
+Typically after such rejection, the author will be entitled to sell the manuscript to another publisher.
+If she's lucky in getting another publisher to buy the manuscript, then she may be required to repay the other fifty percent (50%) of the monies advanced by publisher one.

 ### Publication ###